 A Freebie Century

-This has been a traditional Club Century for about 20 years or more and all who ride it find it offers a varying challenge depending on the wind.
+This has been a traditional Club Century for over 30 years and all who ride it find it offers a varying challenge depending on the wind.
 The northern half is mostly flat while still in Lorain County.
 The terrain starts to give way to some rollers as you get into Ashland County.
 There's a real good one just outside Hayesville.
 The ride home gets easier (if that's possible in a century) as you get further north.
 The route looses altitude as you make your way toward Oberlin and if there's a tailwind, it's a real "breeze".

 This is a freebie century through southern Lorain and northern Ashland Ashland Counties.
 The route takes us south from Oberlin through some rolling Amish countryside toward Jeromesville.
 Then it's west on part of the Cardinal Trail to near Ashland.
 From here, we'll head back home via route 511.
 Plan for stops in Hayesville, Olivesburg (for BIG ice cream cones) and Nova to refuel.
 It wouldn't hurt to take a Powerbar or two along, just in case.
 For those who think 50 miles or so is enough, there's a cutoff at Ashland County Road 500 to accommodate you.
 The only chance to buy food on the 50 mile is in Nova.